Can you make a difference by leaving a legacy to the College?

 Types of legacy

-There are several different kinds of gift you can leave in your will.
+There are several different kinds of gifts you can leave in your will.
 The most common are described below.

 Leave a share of your estate